 - You are a current or former smoker who has quit in the last 15 years

 - You have a smoking history of at least 30 pack-year history (means 1 pack per day for 30 years or 2 packs a day for 15 years, etc.)

 - You receive a written order for a low-dose CT scan from your medical provider after a shared decision-making visit

 Should I have a CT scan to screen for lung cancer?

 If you are in the high-risk group described above, you should talk to your doctor about lung cancer screening.
 Only low-dose CT (LDCT) scans are recommended for screening.
 Chest x-rays are not recommended for lung cancer screening.
-If you are not in the high-risk group, you may still be eligible for screening through a clinical trial.
 For more information, contact the Methodist Lung/Thoracic Oncology Clinic at (402) 354-5858.